AndrewButenko/ABDialogs/README.md

     //It's possible to have multistep dialogs and TabSettings has to contain all
     //of the step available, required
     TabSettings: TabSetting[];
+    //Height of the dialog window, default value - 300 height?: number;
+    //Width of the dialog window, default value - 400 width?: number;
 }

 //This is a setting description of the particular tab